yharigaya/TRIPOD/instruction/multiple.md

 ## How to handle multiple TFs with the same motif?

-Our original workflow, which is described in the vignettes, exclues cases where a given motif corresponds to multiple TFs as well as those where a given TF corresponds to multiple TFs.
+Our original workflow, which is described in the vignettes, excludes cases where a given motif corresponds to multiple TFs as well as those where a given TF corresponds to multiple TFs.
 To allow for such cases, one can use an alternative set of functions